mrjetsonorin/JetsonOrin02/FixKernelBuildEnv.md

-Ask for the following:

-Full kernel source tree matching 5.15.148-tegra

-Their BSP package containing kernel-jammy-src

-Official OOT module build instructions for this image

 The kernel build and source symlinks under /lib/modules/5.15.148-tegra/ were originally pointing to a non-existent host-side BSP path, indicating that the kernel was built off-target.
 I corrected these symlinks to point to the locally installed NVIDIA kernel headers so that standard tooling can resolve build and source paths without failure.